Joe Smith, American: Production

 Although considered a war propaganda film, principal photography on Joe Smith, American took place from October 20 to November 11, 1941, prior to the attack on Pearl Harbor.
 The prewar arrest of a German factory worker who stole the plans of the Norden bombsight was the basis of the story, with stock photography of the Lockheed Aircraft company incorporated to provide a wartime look.

 Contemporary sources list both Ava Gardner and John Raitt in the cast.
 Their appearances are uncredited in the film and likely they were extras.

+During the film, Young's son recites the Pledge of Allegiance with his classmates and they do not say "under God" during the pledge since it was not in use at the time.
+They also saluted while they said the pledge with their arms outstretched instead of their hands over their hearts.
+Their hands were held vertically instead of horizontally like the Nazi salute.

 Reception

-In his review of Joe Smith, American, Theodore Strauss wrote, in The New York Times,"In its own simple and unassuming way, Joe Smith, American, now at the Criterion, does more to underscore the deep and indelible reasons why this country is at war than most of the recent million-dollar epics with all their bravura patriotism.
+In his review Theodore Strauss wrote, in The New York Times,"In its own simple and unassuming way, Joe Smith, American, now at the Criterion, does more to underscore the deep and indelible reasons why this country is at war than most of the recent million-dollar epics with all their bravura patriotism.
 In this film there is no martial music, there are no displays of armed armadas and no one pins a medal on anybody's chest.
 Instead, the author and director have simply taken one commonplace American and shown, in one tense and sharply cut event when his country's safety was at stake, how it was the little things, the small remembrances of what his life had been, that pulled him through."
+Time Magazine also gave a positive review, "Joe Smith, American is the man Hollywood forgot while it was busy glamorizing World War 1 doughboys.
+An aircraft factory worker, he is one of the 14 to 20 civilians it takes to keep a modern fighting man in the field.
+His story is just the kind of propaganda the U.S. would like to have Hollywood make more of."

 The New York Times film critic Bosley Crowther gave Joe Smith, American an "honorable mention" in his "Ten Best Films of the Year" list, and several consumer magazines praised the low-budget film for its excellence.
 According to an article in The Hollywood Reporter on October 27, 1942, Joe Smith, American was one of 10 films selected by the East and West Association to be sent for exhibition in Asian countries as, "most nearly representative of life in the U.S."